No Kings Protests: A Partisan Pro-DNC Circus; The Trump Admin's Escalating Strikes on "Drug Boats" and Militarization of the Caribbean

 Yeah, I think they're really miscalculating the way that things are going.

-I don't know what's gonna happen.
+I don't know what's going to happen.

-But even you see with the rise of uh, or not the rise of, but Curtis Lewa like has sort of had this surge in popularity among people just because he speaks so plainly, and that's something that people really crave.
+But even you see with the rise of, or not the rise of, but Curtis Lewa like has sort of had this surge in popularity among people just because he speaks so plainly.

-And if you have these things like these very pre-packaged no kings protests, if you have Democrats like Corey Booker who just are terrified of deviating from any sort of script, obviously that's not going to resonate with people.
+And if you have these things like these very pre-packaged no-kings protests, if you have Democrats like Corey Booker who just are terrified of deviating from any sort of script, obviously that's not going to resonate with people.

 Yeah, especially young people.

-You know, you feel just the lack of of soul and like spirit, you know, it's just so rehearsed and safe and crusty that, you know, unless you're like 75 and and spending your time watching MSNBC, you're not gonna be attracted to these sort of events or to the movement that they're supposed to promote.
+You know, it's just so rehearsed and safe and crusty that, you know, unless you're like 75 and spending your time watching MSNBC, you're not going to be attracted to these sort of events or to the movement that they're supposed to promote.

-All right, Megan, uh great work as always.
+All right, Megan, great work as always.

-Uh congratulations on your debut appearance on System Update.
+Congratulations on your debut appearance on System Update.

 I'm certain it will not be the last.